Snowflake-Labs/sfquickstarts/site/sfguides/src/data_products_data_mesh_dbt/data_products_data_mesh_dbt.md

 ### Wrapping up this step

 In this step you added a straightforward YAML file, and now `fct_orders` is a tested data model with documentation, will have the proper grants applied when built, and is publicly available for other dbt Cloud projects to use.
-In the next step, you will build the Foundational project in production.
+In the next step, you will build the foundational project in production.

 Here is where you are in the journey towards a data product: